-The BWL conducts frequent tests of the water and the following tables list parameters, even in the smallest traces, which may be associated with health, aesthetics, or no established standards.
+The BWL conducts frequent tests of the water and the following tables list those parameters and associated results of the testing.
 Drinking water may reasonably be expected to contain at least small amounts of some parameters and this does not necessarily indicate a health risk.
 These tables contain the name, the highest level allowed if regulated, the ideal goals for public health if established, the amount detected and the usual sources of such parameter.
 The tables do not list the hundreds of parameters for which the BWL tested but did not detect a presence.

-Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2021.
+Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2022.
 The BWL can monitor for certain parameters less often than once per year because the concentrations are not expected to vary significantly from year to year.
 While all the data are representative of the BWL's water quality, some results are more than one year old.